szczepq/azure-devops/README.md

   <img src="img/run.jpg" title="running" />
 </p>

 It is working!
 Congratulation!
-Your continous integration and delivery setup is ready.
+Your  Continuous Integration and Delivery setup is ready.
 You can now use your pipeline to create another `Release` configuration for your test, stage or production environment.